Jaguar E-Pace review - MPG, CO2 and running costs

 - 2Engines, performance and driveE-Pace boasts good steering and is decently grippy, but engines are dull and it feels a little heavy

-- 3MPG, CO2 and Running Costs - currently readingBoth the D150 and D180 cars shouldn’t be too expensive to run, but more powerful versions aren’t frugal
+- 3MPG, CO2 and Running Costs - currently readingThe E-Pace plug-in model should be reasonable to run, but more powerful versions aren’t frugal

 - 4Interior, design and technologyThe E-Pace stands out with its sporty exterior design, but the interior feels a little plain